 Did you realize that 75-80 percent of your immune system resides in your gut?
 Since one of the main drivers of psoriatic disease is an overactive immune system, by targeting the foods that invoke an immune response in your body, you can have the upper hand at controlling your inflammation.

 Before your autoimmunity, you may have been able to eat anything and everything!
 But having an overactive immune system can cause your body to become sensitive to foods that you weren’t before.
 Your body starts to look at food as a foreign invader and triggers an immune response to a harmless food protein.

-There are common offenders of gut inflammation (like dairy, gluten, soy, corn, refined sugar), but every single one of us is different and will react to different foods.
-Completing an elimination diet, or food sensitivities testing from a functional medicine doctor, can help pinpoint your individual trigger foods.
+There are common offenders of gut inflammation (like dairy, gluten, soy, corn, and refined sugar), but every single one of us is different and will react to different foods.
+Completing an elimination diet guided by a healthcare professional can help pinpoint your individual trigger foods.
 When you eliminate these trigger foods from your diet, you’re single handedly helping your system to settle, causing less inflammation in your gut and allowing your body to focus on other tasks.

 It’s important to remove trigger foods that are invoking an immune response, but it’s just as important to ensure that you’re receiving all the proper nutrients you need for your body to thrive.
 If you’re only eating gluten-free rice cakes and almond butter, you won’t be feeding your body the vitamins and minerals it needs to function.

 Each of our cells need fuel to survive.
 Without that proper fuel, any number of things can happen, including imbalances in our hormones, our nervous systems getting out of whack, our digestive process breaking down, guts becoming permeable, blood sugar spikes or falls - just to name a few.
 Any one of these things can be attributing to the fatigue we’re feeling, the cluster headaches we’re receiving, or the intense anxiety attacks that we’re experiencing.